 If the application is made by mail, an extra consular fee will be charged for non personal service.
 A pre-paid safe envelope (with tracking number) must be sent in order to return the documents.
 The payment must be done by Money order or certified check.

 NOTE: All cash sent by mail will be refused and returned at the own risk of the applicant.

 For Visas processed by bodies and institutions in Cuba through the Cuban Immigration Office, the applicant must contact the Consulate and check whether authorization was received.

-For Canadian business people, contact the Trade Commissioner Service in Ottawa or the US Foreign Commerce Officer in Washington to assist in preparing a program for your visit.
 Once you apply for a business visa for Cuba, this information must be provided to the Consulate General of Cuba.